thauvette/strength-tracker/README.md

 TODO: back up settings (move to indexedDb as well)

-TODO: styles not loading when offline - probably also want to remove code splitting

-TODO: Screen always on? (currently only in chrome 84)
+TODO: Screen always on? (currently only available chrome 84)

 TODO: Swipe on calendar view??